Affordable: Incentive Framework + Bedrock Initiative

 Disclosure

 • Knowledge limitations.
-I have limited knowledge of financial tools and instruments.
-I invite feedback, suggestions, and criticism.
+I have only conceptual knowledge of financial tools and instruments.
+I invite feedback, suggestions, and criticism from those familiar with the details.
 I recognize that I need to learn a lot.

 Proposal Outline

 • Retirement portfolio/ professions social security.
-The actual Social Security is likely to be torn to pieces in the coming years.
-A way to prepare for that is to create a financial instrument directly linked to our professional reputation and expertise.
-As long as both are high, the returns should be steady.
+Social Security is likely to be sacked and plundered in the coming years.
+One way to prepare for that is to create a financial instrument directly linked to our professional reputation and expertise.

 • Recession Insurance.
-Architectural work dries up during the recession while affordable housing enters peak demand.
-Designing our own affordable housing becomes our way to smooth the recession impact.
+Construction work dries up during the recession while affordable housing enters peak demand.
+Creating affordable housing for ourselves becomes our way of smoothing the recession's impact on our professions.

 • Improving community standing.
 Holding affordable housing will align us with the public.
-We've been consistently out of sync with the public for a while (arguably, forever).
+We've been consistently out of sync with the public for a while (arguably forever).
+They justifiably view us as more aligned with Profit Machine than with them.
 Acting as a housing market stabilizer would ensure our good standing with the community.
-This would also help to fulfill our ethics obligations directly, something that gets lost in delivering projects for somebody else.
+This would also help to fulfill our ethics obligations directly, something that gets lost in delivering projects for Profit Machine.

 • Higher influence over fees.
-Having our own gig to fall back on would allow us to set higher fees.
-Building and managing our own portofilo will act as a baseline, which will give us confidence to walk away from toxic projects and negotiate fairer fees in others.
+Having our own gig to fall back on during hard times would allow us to set higher fees.
+Building and managing our own portfolio will act as a baseline, which will give us confidence to walk away from toxic projects and negotiate higher fees in others.

 Core Principles